DataDog/integrations-core/authorize_net/README.md

 ## Setup

-### Get Login ID and Transaction Key from Authorize.Net
+### Generate Login ID and Transaction Key in Authorize.Net

 1. Visit the appropriate URL:
    - For a production environment, visit [login.authorize.net][2].